420.301 - Quantitative Methods

 420.614 - Environmental Policymaking and Policy Analysis

 This course provides students with a broad introduction to U.S. environmental policymaking and policy analysis.
 Included are a historical perspective as well as an analysis of future policymaking strategies.
 Students examine the political and legal framework, become familiar with precedent-setting statutes such as NEPA, RCRA, and the Clean Air and Clean Water Acts, and study models for environmental policy analysis.
 Cost benefit studies, the limits of science in policymaking, and the impact of environmental policies on society are important aspects of the course.
 A comparison of national and international policymaking is designed to provide students with the global perspective on environmental policy.
 Offered onsite or online two to three times each year.
 Offered at Homewood Campus each spring term.

 420.615 - Environmental Restoration

 This is field-centered course focused on the prehistoric and land use histories of river, freshwater tidal wetland and serpentine environments that have been recently restored or with the potential to be restored in the Maryland and DC region.
 Knowledge of prehistoric ecological conditions and post-settlement impact provides important long-term guidelines for restoration, mitigation and conservation measures.
 This 14-week course includes 5-6 required Saturday or Sunday field trips which will replace 4-5 Monday evening classes.
 The dates of the field trips will be determined during the first class to best fit with student and teacher schedules.
 Field trips include identification of plant indicator species, bird identification and introduction to transect and quadrat methods of vegetation analysis.
 Classroom sessions provide background on geology, paleoecology, historical impact, vegetation, bird population changes, and conservation and restoration approaches at the field sites.
 Students work with aerial photos, historic maps and documents, geologic maps, on-line sources, and paleo-ecological data derived from pollen, macrofossil, geochemical and geomorphic analyses.
+Offered infrequently.

 420.619 - Ecological Assessment

 This course introduces students to concepts and tools used in quantitative ecological assessment and demonstrates how they can be applied in managerial or regulatory contexts.
 The course covers assessment strategies, methodologies for ecological assessment, design of sampling programs, indicators of ecological integrity, bioassessment, and coping with uncertainty, ecological risk assessment, and adaptive environmental assessment and management.
 Students are introduced to approaches for population, ecosystem, community, watershed, and landscape-level assessment.
 Computer exercises reinforce concepts and familiarize students with a variety of assessment techniques.
+Offered every two years.
 Prerequisite: 420.611 Principles and Methods of Ecology, equivalent course, or experience.

 420.620 - Soils in Natural & Anthropogenic Ecosystems

 This course introduces students to basic concepts of soil science and the soil's contribution to the functions of natural and anthropogenic ecosystems.
 It provides an overview of soil morphological, physical, chemical, and biological properties, and how these interact to form a soil with unique characteristics and ecosystem function.
 Students discuss soils of the world from the perspective of soil taxonomy, the processes that form these soils, and land use properties specific to each soil order.
 Students learn to read soil maps, to interpret and predict the quality and land use potential of soils, and to use available soil data.
 Current issues regarding the proper use and management of soils are investigated.
 In-person sections of the course include field trips.
 Offered onsite or online annually.
 Prerequisites: 420.601 Geological Foundations for Environmental Sciences

 420.622 - Ecotoxicology

 This course covers fundamental of ecotoxicology including chemical action on organisms, organ systems and cellular functions.
 Modeling is used to investigate fate and transport mechanisms, concentration effects and selective toxicity.
 Toxicity testing, risk assessment, toxics reduction and examples of bioremediation are also covered.
 Topics are covered in a framework of basic ecology including trophic structure, food-web dynamics, bioaccumulation, and effects of toxic materials on ecosystems and individuals.
+Offered infrequently.
 Prerequisite: 420.611 Principles and Methods of Ecology, equivalent course, or experience.

 420.623 - Freshwater Ecology & Restoration of Aquatic Ecosystems

 This course focuses on the ecology, protection, and restoration of non-tidal waters.
 Students study the biological, chemical, and physical characteristics of the waters and riparian zones.
 There is also a focus on ecological responses to anthropogenic activity and approaches to protection and damage mitigation in freshwater ecosystems.
 Ongoing and planned protection and restoration activities in Maryland and elsewhere are presented.
 Students develop holistic restoration plans based on existing ecological data.
 Two weekend field trips are required parts of the course.
+Offered every two years.
 Prerequisite: 420.611 Principles and Methods of Ecology.

 420.624 - Contaminant Fate and Transport